absmach/supermq/certs/README.md

 MG_CERTS_VAULT_CLIENTS_CERTS_PKI_ROLE_NAME=<vault_clients_certs_issue_role_name>
 ```

 The certificates can also be revoked using `certs` service.
-To revoke a certificate you need to provide `client_id` of the thing for which the certificate was issued.
+To revoke a certificate you need to provide `client_id` of the client for which the certificate was issued.

 ```bash
 curl -s -S -X DELETE http://localhost:9019/certs/revoke -H "Authorization: Bearer $TOK" -H 'Content-Type: application/json'   -d '{"client_id":"c30b8842-507c-4bcd-973c-74008cef3be5"}'